 The initial survey was carried out on Saturday October 14th 2006 by the Church Architect, Peter Kent RIBA and Mike Wilmott, Churchwarden and Chartered Town Planner.
-This update has been prepared in November 2008 following the completion of the re-ordering works and was updated by Mike Wilmott in December 2011.
+This was updated in November 2008 following the completion of the re-ordering works and was updated by Mike Wilmott in December 2011 and after a serious roof leak in September 2020.